jun-sato/AnatPaste/lab_readme.md

-# AnatMix
+# AnatPaste

 We proposed a self-supervised learning based anomaly detection model in chest radiographs.
 This is an official PyTorch implementation of [AnatPaste: Anatomy-aware Self-Supervised Learning for Anomaly Detection in chest radiographs](https://arxiv.org/abs/2205.04282v1).
 This repository is mainly based on [this repository](https://github.com/Runinho/pytorch-cutpaste)

 # Features